 It is also advisable to have a printed copy of important and emergency contact information in the event you do not have access to your phone, tablet or computer—which many of us rely on to store this information.
 It’s also a good practice to back-up your computer’s files onto an external drive and store it in a secure place or take advantage of cloud-based backup services for your data.

 Don’t forget useful apps that are also available.
-Weather tracking apps, such as Touchstone Energy’s free weather and alert app (search Touchstone Energy Weather Connection in your app store) can keep you informed of severe weather no matter the time of day.
+Weather tracking apps can keep you informed of severe weather no matter the time of day.
 Other apps are there to help with your storm preparation, such as those by the American Red Cross which give you instant access to first aid information, maps to opened Red Cross shelters and much more.

 Countless lives have been saved from dangerous weather through the use of technology, and just as it should be a part of your disaster preparedness plan, you should also have a back-up plan ready in case the technology we have come to rely on is not available.

 After a storm comes through, there are steps you should take to keep you and your family safe during a power outage.